tomSkeleton/bake_active_to_selected/README.md

 ## Using the Script
 - Load the script into your blender project.
 By default you can use the tabs in the top-center of the window to open the scripting workspace.
 Then use the 'open' button to open the script.
+- Set the variables at the top of the script.
+Set the size, interpolation, save and path variables to suit your needs.
+You do not need to edit anything below the \-\-\-\-\- line.
 - Select all of the objects you want to be involved.
 By default you can do this by holding shift and left-clicking on the top and bottom of them in the scene view.
 Alternativley you can hold alt and left-click each object one at a time.
 - Hold alt and left-click the object you want to be the active object.
 - Run the script from the scripting tab.
 By default you can do this by pressing the 'arrow' \/ 'play' button.